From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

-We cannot directly study the local symmetries using thermodynamics of spacetime, but we are nevertheless able to argue for its consitency with the WTDiff group.
-The key point is that the local causal horizons (regardless of their specific realisation) are insensitive to the overall conformal factor of the metric, which does not change the causal structure.
+We cannot directly study the local symmetries using thermodynamic reasoning, but we are nevertheless able to argue for its consistency with the WTDiff group.
+The key point is that local causal horizons (regardless of their specific realization) are insensitive to the overall conformal factor of the metric, which does not change the causal structure.
 Consequently, only the traceless equations~\eqref{traceless phys} directly follow from the equilibrium condition~\eqref{precursor}.
-These indeed fix the dynamical metric $g_{\mu\nu}$ only up to the overall conformal factor.
+These indeed fix the dynamical metric $g_{\mu\nu}$ only up to the overall conformal factor~\cite{Hawking:1973}.
 However, they suffice to recover the $D\left(D-1\right)/2$ components of the WTDiff-invariant auxiliary metric $\tilde{g}_{\mu\nu}$.
-Equations~\eqref{traceless phys} are then fully consistent (together with the matter equations of motion, of course) without any further assumptions only if we write them in terms of the WTDiff-invariant auxiliary tensors.
+Equations~\eqref{traceless phys} are then fully consistent (together with the matter equations of motion, of course) without any further assumptions if and only if we write them in terms of the WTDiff-invariant auxiliary tensors.
 Therefore, they coincide with the equations of motion of Weyl transverse gravity~\eqref{EoMs}.

 Moreover, the gravitational equations we derived are encoded in the change of the horizon entropy.
 Then, shifting entropy by a universal constant has no effect on the gravitational dynamics.
 In a previous work, we have shown on the example of a de Sitter horizon that its entropy is indeed only defined up to a universal constant in Weyl transverse gravity~\cite{Alonso:2022}.
 However, we apparently have no freedom to similarly shift the horizon entropy in general relativity.